BIO offers half-hour coaching sessions with accomplished biographers.

 Linda Leavell is the author of Holding On Upside Down: The Life and Work of Marianne Moore, which won the 2014 Plutarch Award, the Modernist Studies Association book award, and the PEN/Weld award for biography.
 It was a finalist for the National Book Critics Circle Award and the Pegasus Award for Poetry Criticism.
 She is also the author of Marianne Moore and the Visual Arts: Prismatic Color, a book of literary criticism, and for twenty-five years was a professor of American literature.
 Her current project, under contract with FSG, is a group biography of the Stieglitz circle.

 Justin Martin is the author of four biographies featuring subjects ranging from a Federal Reserve chairman, Greenspan: The Man Behind Money (1999), to a pioneering landscape architect, Genius of Place: The Life of Frederick Law Olmsted (2011).
 His most recent is a group biography, Rebel Souls: Walt Whitman and America’s First Bohemians (2014).
 Martin prides himself on being a thorough researcher and reporter.
 Armed with the facts, he aims to render his subjects in novelistic fashion and considers it the highest compliment when someone says: “your book reads like fiction.”
-Martin, a member of BIO’s board, lives in New York City.
+Martin, a former member of BIO’s board, lives in New York City.

 Carl Rollyson is a professor of Journalism at Baruch College, CUNY.
 His biographies include American Isis: The Life and Art of Sylvia Plath, A Real American Character: The Life of Walter Brennan, Hollywood Enigma: Dana Andrews, Marilyn Monroe: A Life of the Actress, and Amy Lowell Anew: A Biography.
 His books about biography include Biography: A User’s Guide and Confessions of a Serial Biographer.
 His reviews of biographies have appeared in the Wall Street Journal, the San Francisco Chronicle, the Minneapolis Star Tribune, the New Criterion, and other publications.
 He is at work on This Alarming Paradox: The Life of William Faulkner.